Sylius/Sylius/UPGRADE-2.0.md

   bundler provided by Sylius.
 * `use_webpack` twig global variable was removed.
 Webpack is always used now, and there is no need to check for it.

-* Some Twig extension services have been moved from UI bundle to new Twig Extra package.
+* Some Twig extension services have been moved from the UI bundle to the new Twig Extra package.
 * The following classes have been removed:
     * `Sylius\Bundle\UiBundle\Twig\TestHtmlAttributeExtension`
     * `Sylius\Bundle\UiBundle\Twig\TestFormAttributeExtension`